I have collected a selection of questions here are about things that may or may not be taken by the Official Receiver if you go bankrupt.

 Don’t give things away

-It’s probably obvious, but this is important.
-If you have read this article and are still worried the OR will take something of yours, you can’t get round this by giving it away.
+If you have read this article and are still worried the OR will take something of yours, you can’t get round this problem by giving it away.
 The bankruptcy application has a section where you are asked if you have given away or sold things for less than their value.

 Those jet skis that you bought last year… you can’t say they aren’t yours because you gave them to your brother as a present.